zerodha/zerodhatech.github.io/content/blog/hello-world.md

 ## What's next?
 I am excited by the prospects of this blog.
 It has been long overdue.
 We are eager to use Zerodha as a case study to illustrate that it is possible to build not just good software, but large enterprises ("Unicorns"), with small teams of hackers, even in the unlikeliest of industries.
-Hopefully, members of the tech team will start finding time to make semi-regular appearances on this blog with their own experirences and technical insights.
+Hopefully, members of the tech team will start finding time to make semi-regular appearances on this blog with their own experiences and technical insights.